PAPERS, PRE-PRINTS, REVIEWS

 Nature Chemical Biology 2006 Mar;2(3):127-8 PDF Abstract on Medline

-with sialic acids bearing thiols, which changed adhesion of stem cells.
-We explain how this method works and discuss the
+sialic acids bearing thiols, which changed adhesion of stem cells.
+We explain how this method works and discuss the importance of

 A monovalent streptavidin with a single femtomolar biotin binding site.